 - a.
 Frequency: 7 days per week, Monday through Sunday - b.
-Maximum number of persons per day: 28 22 - c.
-Maximum number of persons per week: 120 100 - d.
-Hours of visitation: 10:00 a.m. to 6:00 p.m. - e.
-Light-fare food (e.g. cheese and cracker plates) prepared in the on-site commercial kitchen to be served with private tours and tastings - f.
-Daily tours and tastings shall not occur on days with marketing events with more than 60 guests
+Maximum number of persons per day: 14 - c.
+Maximum number of persons per week: 98 - d.
+Hours of visitation: 10:00 a.m. to 4:00 p.m. - e.
+Daily tours and tastings shall not occur on days with marketing events

 "Tours and tastings" means tours of the winery and/or tastings of wine, where such tours and tastings are limited to persons who have made unsolicited prior appointments for tours or tastings.
-To the maximum extent feasible, scheduling of visitors shall not occur during peak travel times between 3:15 to 4:15 p.m. on Fridays and between 2:45 to 3:45 p.m. on Saturdays.
+To the maximum extent feasible, scheduling of visitors shall not occur during peak travel times between 4:30 to 5:30 p.m. on weekdays.